captn3m0/electron-fingerprints/README.md

 ## usage

 This is just the raw data files, see [which-electron][we] for a usable package.
+The `lookup.json` file is published as the `electron-fingerprints` package on NPM.

 ## LICENSE